 Testing is one part of the application process for independent schools in the DMV.
 Children under the age of 6 take the Wechsler Preschool and Primary Scale of Intelligence- Fourth Edition (WPPSI-IV).
 Children ages 6 years and older take the Wechsler Intelligence Scale for Children- Fifth Edition (WISC-V).
 In some cases, children are also asked to take the Woodcock-Johnson-IV, Tests of Achievement (WJ-IV).
 Our evaluators work to ensure that the assessment process is a smooth and positive one for your child, and for you.

-Our evaluations for Autism Spectrum Disorder (ASD) can occur as part of a comprehension psychoeducational evaluation or separately as a stand-alone evaluation.
-ASD is a heterogeneous condition that is characterized by impairment in reciprocal communication and social interactions, as well as restricted, repetitive patterns of behavior.
-Our team has specialized training in administration of the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2), a research-based, standardized measure considered among the best assessment tools for ASD.
-Our evaluations also include assessment of cognitive and language functioning, as well as information collected from parents, teachers, and caregivers.
-Through verbal feedback and a written report, we provide detailed information on one’s symptom profile in order to inform targeted recommendations for intervention across settings.
+Our evaluations for autism can occur as part of a comprehension psychoeducational evaluation or separately as a stand-alone evaluation.
+Our team conducts a thorough developmental history and utilizes a variety of standardized measures to assess persistent differences in social communication and interaction, as well as repetitive behaviors, sensory sensitivities, and/or strong interests or areas of expertise.
+Our evaluations also include an assessment of cognitive and language functioning, as well as information collected from parents, teachers, and caregivers.
+Through verbal feedback and a written report, we provide detailed information on one’s unique cognitive strengths and areas in need of support, in order to inform targeted recommendations across settings.

 Developmental delays are not uncommon and can often be effectively treated with early intervention.
 When unrecognized, developmental challenges can contribute to behavioral difficulties and put children at risk for learning challenges in the years ahead.
 Seeking help in the toddler years can reduce anxiety and ensure that children receive the appropriate services.
 We offer evaluations for young children that provide an overview of a child’s development, identify strengths and areas of need, and develop tailored recommendations for early intervention.